Regular Logical Mode vs. Light Fun Mode In Social Interactions

 Getting along with other people

-’Light Fun Mode': Based on how much you can have fun with each other at that moment
+'Light Fun Mode': Based on how much you can have fun with each other at that moment, a shared sense of humor, and a mutual openness to being goofy and trying new things

 'Regular Logical Mode': Talking with someone about something, doing a single, fairly low key activity together